gabrieleforner/emezon/README.md

 # Emezon
 ## Overview
-This isa demo project for an E-commerce web app that uses Kubernetes to orchestrate the <br>
+This is a demo project for an E-commerce web app that uses Kubernetes to orchestrate the <br>
 components.
 This project doesn't provide any front-end for now (only the backend API endpoints), so to try this using cURL or Postman is the only way to interact with the app. <br>